PRP Therapy for the treatment of a common knee condition

 In addition, it is classified as either Idiopathic (localized or generalized) or Secondary (traumatic, congenital, metabolic/endocrine/neuropathic and other medical causes).
 Convention treatments are focused on treating symptoms such as pain, inflammation, friction, and secondary muscle spasms.
 Once that fails, surgery is the next and last option…until now.

-Natural Growth Factor Injections or Natural Growth Factor Injections therapy is one of a few techniques in a branch of medicine called Rejuvenating Injection Therapies.
-Natural Growth Factor Injections Therapy is been used since the 1990s to heal tissue by utilizing the patient’s own platelets, concentrated with a centrifuge and delivered back into an area of damage or degeneration.
+Platelet Rich Plasma or PRP therapy is one of a few techniques in a branch of medicine called Rejuvenating Injection Therapies.
+PRP Therapy is been used since the 1990s to heal tissue by utilizing the patient’s own platelets, concentrated with a centrifuge and delivered back into an area of damage or degeneration.
 The resultant wound healing process is amplified and stronger than if left alone.

 Rescuing a joint from a painful diseased state is difficult with standard therapies such as cortisone and often give only mild relief of symptoms.
-Natural Growth Factor Injections therapy releases concentrated growth factors that stimulate multiple pathways to healing.
+PRP therapy releases concentrated growth factors that stimulate multiple pathways to healing.

 VEGF – Vascular endothelial growth factor is a vital signal that brings in new blood vessels to damaged tissue.
 Joints are predominantly void of blood supply and are considered inert.
 Once the tissue is damaged, there’s little to no coming back from that.

 FGF – Fibroblast growth factor sends the cells that produce collagen to work, fibroblasts.
 These cells are present throughout the body.
 In areas of connective tissue, joints, and skin, they are much higher.
 This growth factor is incredibly important for thickening ligaments, tendons, and other surrounding structures.